delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Personally whenever I am presented with a problem I like to imagine it is in its own separate world.
 I try to imagine what rules of life apply to this world.
 Once you understand the rules (a rule being like our linked list is sorted ascending) you can work out the best tool and change that tool to fit perfectly to the job.

+PS: A blockchain is an immutable linked list with some extra features.

 <a name="sorting-algorithms"></a>
 # Sorting Algorithms